-Historic Conditions: Ecological conditions and processes existing prior to substantial modern human FSC-US Forest Management Standard Page 93 of 122 disturbance of the site, based on best available information.
+Historic Conditions: Ecological conditions and processes existing prior to substantial modern human disturbance of the site, based on best available information.

 Indigenous lands and territories: The total environment of the lands, air, water, sea, sea-ice, flora and fauna, and other resources that indigenous peoples have traditionally owned or otherwise occupied or used.